Brain-inspired Computational Intelligence via Predictive Coding: Implementations of Predictive Coding

-\paragraph{Robustness.} PC has been shown to perform better than standard models (such as backprop-trained deep neural networks) on problems that are faced by biological organisms, such as continual learning, online learning, and learning from a small amount of data \cite{ororbia2019lifelong,ororbia2020continual,song2022inferring}.
-This is due to the inference phase, which allows the error to be distributed in the network in a way that avoids a phenomenon called \emph{weight interference}, where the update rules of the single parameters do not consider the updates of the other parameters, leading to less stable training progress.
-Formally, PC networks trained for supervised learning naturally model \emph{implicit} gradient descent \cite{alonso2022theoretical}, a more stable formulation that reduces numerical instability by using implicit gradients, instead of explicit ones.
+\paragraph{Differences.} PC has been shown to perform better than standard models (such as backprop-trained deep neural networks) on problems that are faced by biological organisms, such as continual learning, online learning, and learning from a small amount of data \cite{ororbia2019lifelong,ororbia2020continual,song2022inferring}.
+This is due to the inference phase, which allows the error to be distributed in the network in a way that avoids a phenomenon called \emph{weight interference}.
+A second difference is about stability and convergence: in backprop, and in models trained with gradient descent on a non-local loss function, each parameter update is computed independently based on the current network state, without accounting for how other parameters will simultaneously change.
+This has been shown to produce updates that destabilize training \cite{barrett2020implicit}.
+This is not true for PC networks, as it has been shown that PC models trained for supervised learning naturally implement \emph{implicit} gradient descent \cite{alonso2022theoretical}, a more stable optimization approach where each parameter update takes into account the simultaneous changes that will occur to all other parameters in the network.
 Specifically, a parameter update of implicit gradient descent is defined as follows:

 This formulation is called \emph{implicit}, since $\w_{t+1}$ appears on both sides of the equation, desirably reducing the sensitivity to the learning rate \cite{toulis2014statistical}.
 As a consequence, PC models tend to be more robust and better calibrated than standard ones, as has been shown in multiple classification tasks on both convolutional and graph networks \cite{byiringiro2022robust,choksi2021predify,salvatori2022incremental}.
+Recent works have also studied and analyzed the convergence of PC models, showing that the iterative inference phase allows them to better escape bad local minima and saddle points, as well as needing a smaller number of weight updates with respect to backpropagation \cite{innocenti2023understanding,mali2024tight}.